Tenali

 Tenali is a city in Guntur district of the Indian state of Andhra Pradesh.
-It is a municipality and the headquarters of Tenali mandal and Tenali revenue division.
-The city is renowned for art, culture, drama and hence, it is called Andhra Paris.
-It is one of the twelve urban local bodies in Andhra Pradesh Capital Region and the twelfth most populous city in the state, with a population of 199,345 as of 2011.
-Tenali City is also part of Andhra Pradesh Capital Region Development Authority (APCRDA).
+It is a municipality, and the headquarters of Tenali mandal and Tenali revenue division.
+The city is renowned for art, culture, drama, and hence, it is called "Andhra Paris".
+It is one of the twelve urban local bodies in Andhra Pradesh Capital Region and the twelfth most populous town in the state, with a population of 199,345 as of 2011.
+Tenali town is also part of Andhra Pradesh Capital Region Development Authority (APCRDA).